-This article will show the data formatting tricks that can be used to format your file for the ingestion process.
+Learn a few data formatting tricks that can be used to format your file before importing it into MindBridge.

-MindBridge is good at translating all kinds of date formats; as long as Excel recognized the data as a date, so will MindBridge.
+MindBridge can translate all kinds of date formats, as long as Excel recognizes the data as a date, so will MindBridge.

 Check to see if your date is properly formatted